 Cities Under Siege

-Cyber attacks on city, county and state governments have been rising for years, and the problem is only getting worse.
+Cyber attacks on city, county and state governments are on the rise.
 Cybersecurity Ventures estimates that cybercrime will be a $6 trillion industry by 2021.
 Meanwhile, we’re less than halfway through 2019, and already a whopping 22 known cyber attacks got leveled on city governments.

 In this article, we will answer questions about the ongoing recovery and investigation in Baltimore.
 Additionally, we will reveal the three ways to protect your IT network against a ransomware attack.

-It is not yet known when the virus entered the City of Baltimore’s computer network.
+We do not yet know when the virus entered the City of Baltimore’s computer network.
 Many computer viruses infect a system and lay low for several months, gathering information in anticipation of the real attack.
 However, we do know that the ransomware got triggered in the early hours of Tuesday, May 7, when access to city emails, phones and other network services suddenly got shut down.
 The hackers even taunted city officials through a Twitter account.

 How did the hackers breach the Baltimore computer system?

 The hackers used a highly advanced ransomware virus known as RobbinHood.
-This is the same virus used last month in the ransomware attack on the city of Greenville, North Carolina.
+This virus is the same one used the previous month in a ransomware attack on the city of Greenville, North Carolina.
 RobbinHood prevents people from accessing server data without a digital key held by the hackers.

 How did the city react to the attack?

-As soon as Baltimore officials recognized the extent of the threat, the city took their servers down and quarantined the virus.
+As soon as Baltimore officials recognized the threat, the city took their servers down and quarantined the virus.
 This action prevented the malware from spreading any further.
-However, it also locked employees out of the city network and email accounts, while also crippling most city payment services.
+However, it also locked employees out of the city network and email accounts, while crippling most city payment services.

 What Baltimore city services got affected?

 According to a May 22 story in The New York Times, the ransomware “took down voice mail, email, a parking fines database, and a system used to pay water bills, property taxes and vehicle citations.”
-Therefore, the city was forced to start delivering certain municipal services through manual means.
+Therefore, the city started delivering certain municipal services through manual means.

 Thankfully, the city continued to provide emergency services throughout the crisis, while also searching for offline methods of conducting other types of business.
 For example, the lack of network access delayed over 1,500 pending home sales.
 According to The Baltimore Sun, it took two weeks for city and real estate officials to “develop a manual workaround to check for liens and record deeds.”
 This slowdown caused home sales in the city to plummet by 18 percent during May.

-*UPDATE: Even though most city employees regained network and email access, certain Baltimore city services remain impacted by the ransomware attack.
-For example, the city does not expect to send out water bills in June, meaning that Baltimore citizens will likely receive two months worth of charges in July.
+Even though most city employees regained network and email access, certain Baltimore city services remain impacted by the ransomware attack.
+For example, the city does not expect to send out water bills in June.

 Did Baltimore receive any warnings about security vulnerabilities?